 Meanwhile, I have a kettle of water boiling on the stove and slowly pour the hot water over the chicken to leave a 1/2″ headspace.
 Using a canning spatula or knife, move around the inside perimeter of each jar to release any airbubbles.

 Wipe the top edges of the jars with a wet cloth to remove any chicken juice or oils.

 Place lids that have been warmed in a pot of nearly boiling water onto the jars and add rings.
 Tighten slightly.
 Place in a pressure canner just like I demonstrated in the post on canning chicken broth.
-Process for 75 minutes once your canner has pressurized.
+Process for 75 minutes for pints and 90 minutes for quarts once your canner has pressurized.